-In circumstances where a mother is required by Centrelink to apply for a child support assessment and the application cannot be accepted because there is no proof of paternity, the Child Support Unit of the Legal Services Commission may be able to assist by
+In circumstances where a mother is required by Centrelink to apply for a child support assessment and the application cannot be accepted because there is no proof of paternity, advice should be obtained by calling the Child Support Helpline of the Legal Services Commission on 8111 5576.
+Assistance may be available to

-- making an application to a court for a declaration that a payee is not entitled to receive child support from the payer;
+- make an application to a court for a declaration that a payee is not entitled to receive child support from the payer;

-- seeking a court order to recover monies already paid.
+- seek a court order to recover monies already paid.